riboseinc/jekyll-theme-open-project/README.md

 docs:
   git_repo_url: git@example.com:path/to-repo.git
   git_repo_subtree: docs
+# Docs that would be made part of open project site.
+# See the nearby section about documentation.

 docs_url: https://docs.rs/proj/ver/…/
 # External docs.
 For some links
 # like docs.rs and rubydoc, special icon and/or label will be shown.
 ```

-About the `docs` key in this frontmatter, see nearby section
-about documentation.

 ### Specification